Rome Travel Guide: Local Tips for your Trip

 Roman Architecture - Rome Travel guide

-• ColosseumThis massive amphitheatre, completed in 80 AD, could hold over 50,000 spectators for gladiatorial contests and public spectacles.
+• ColosseumThis massive amphitheater, completed in 80 AD, could hold over 50,000 spectators for gladiatorial contests and public spectacles.
 With its elliptical shape and tiered seating, its design showcases Roman engineering skills.

 • Pantheon: Known for its large, unreinforced concrete dome and central oculus, the Pantheon remains one of the best-preserved ancient Roman buildings, offering a glimpse into Rome’s architectural and engineering mastery.